 Puerto Rico is pretty safe for women travelers if you exercise some simple safety precautions and use your common sense as you would back home such as not leaving your valuables unattended and not wandering around poorly lit areas at night.

-Some may experience verbal harassment, while it may be mostly harmless, it’s best to ignore it.
+Some may experience verbal harassment.
+While it will be mostly harmless, it’s best to ignore it.